dragonlee258079/Scribble_RGBD/readme.md

 achieves comparable performance with fully supervised state-of-the-art methods.

 ## Result
-The saliency maps of our model trained on both our and Xu's datasets and other models trained on our dataset can be downloaded from [saliency maps](https://drive.google.com/drive/folders/1mpPVDuke88qxtuC47OgLCsLwpx-gqSKK?usp=sharing).
+You can download the saliency maps of our models, which were trained on both our dataset (Ours_FPN, Ours_HRNet) and Xu's dataset (Ours_FPN_Xu), as well as other models that were trained on our dataset (WSSA, SCWS, DENet-N), from [saliency maps](https://drive.google.com/drive/folders/1mpPVDuke88qxtuC47OgLCsLwpx-gqSKK?usp=sharing).

 ![alt_text](./result_quantitation.jpg)
 ![alt_text](./result_qualitative.jpg)